sharnellgraham/AI_chatbox/README.md

 5. Push to the branch: `git push origin feature/your-feature-name`.
 6. Submit a pull request.

-## License

-[Insert license information here]

 ## Contact

-For any questions or feedback regarding the Chatbox application, please contact [insert contact information].
+For any questions or feedback regarding the Chatbox application, please contact sharnellggraham@gmail.com

 Feel free to update the sections and add any other relevant information to the README based on your specific application requirements.